 Each year intercultural electives are offered during the short terms, typically including travel seminars to Latin America, the Middle East, Asia, Ghana, and Italy.
-Other courses regularly take place in Appalachia and the Overseas Ministry Study Center in New Haven, Connecticut.
+Other courses regularly take place at the Overseas Ministry Study Center in New Haven, Connecticut.
 Students are encouraged to participate in these courses.